MH Bonham is an award-winning author and editor. Bonham is also the author of more than 50 books as well as thousands of articles.

 Elderberries are highly nutritious when cooked and provide vitamin C and flavonoids.
 They may help fight influenza and even some types of cancers.
 Do not use berries from the dwarf elderberry as these are toxic.
-Elder branches, leaves, unripened berries, and stems as well as the ripened elderberries have cyanide-inducing glycoside which can actually cause a toxic build up of arsenic.
+Elder branches, leaves, unripened berries, and stems, as well as the ripened elderberries, have cyanide-inducing glycoside.
+These can actually cause a toxic build up of arsenic.
 Cooking the elderberries makes them safe.

 Eating a few raw berries is unlikely to make you ill, but people do occasionally get sick from raw elderberries.
 Cook your elderberries and you will never have a problem, and you will get the benefits of this delicious fruit.

 Mead or honey-wine has an ancient history that dates back to at least 7000 BCE.
-Over the centuries, mead has been the drink of kings, warriors, and commoners, and has come back into favor with home brewers and craft meaderies.
+Over the centuries, mead has been the drink of kings, warriors, and commoners.
+It has come back into favor with home brewers and craft meaderies.
 You can make your own mead quite easily.
 It only takes water, honey, and yeast.

 Mead makers create different flavors of mead from a spiced mead (metheglin) to a mead with fruit (melomel), to mead made with apples (cyser) or grapes (pyment).
 One mead that gives an old fashion flavor is a type of mead made with elderberries.
 For this mead, I picked ripe elderberries from a local tree.